avaframe/AvaFrame/docs/glossary.rst

         estimates, which are associated to the occurrence probability.

     release area
-        Potential release areas are located in the zone of :term:`origin`.
+        Potential release areas are located in the :term:`zone of origin`.
 Each documented :term:`event` or simulation :term:`scenario` is associated to one or more primary and/or secondary release areas, that can further be described by the :term:`manner of starting`.

     runout area
+        see :term:`zone of deposition`

     runout angle
+        The runout angle, also referred to as :term:`alpha angle`, describes the general inclination of the the avalanche event from the :term:`origin point` to the :term:`runout point`.

     runout length
+        Runout lengths is intricately linked to the :term:`alpha point`, utilizing the :term:`projection` to the :term:`thalweg`.
+In the same manner as :term:`travel length`, run out lengths are measured as horizontally projected lengths along the :term:`thalweg`, from the uppermost point of the :term:`release area` (:term:`origin point`) to furthest reach of the runout area (:term:`runout point`).

     runout point
-        Runout lengths and angles are intricately linked to the :term:`alpha point`, utilizing the :term:`projection` to the :term:`thalweg`.
-In the same manner as :term:`travel length`, run out lengths are measured as horizontally projected lengths along the :term:`thalweg`, from the uppermost point of the :term:`release area` to furthest reach of the runout area.
+        The runout point is also referred to as :term:`alpha point`.
+It describes the furthest point of the runout, and marks the outer most end of the avalanche deposit.
 The runout may refer to visible deposition (associated to dense flow), damages or the impacted and affected area (associated to air blast or :term:`powder snow`) in the zone of :term:`deposition` and is usually defined via flow :term:`thickness`, velocity, kinetic energy or impact pressure thresholds.

-    size
+    destructive size
-        Avalanche size refers to the magnitude or intensity of an :term:`event`, classified by destructive potential, :term:`runout length` and dimension according to the EAWS size classification, which is closely related to the CAA destructive size.
+        The destructive size refers to the magnitude or intensity of an :term:`event`, according to the EAWS size classification, which is closely related to the CAA destructive size.
+Thereby the size refers to the destructive potential, :term:`runout length`,  volumn or mass of each avalanche event.

+    relative size
+        The relative size refers to the size of an avalanche in relation to the :term:`thalweg`.
+The classification scheme was developed by the AAA and relys on the horizontal extent, vertical depth of the fracture, volumn and mass of the deposited snow as well as the runout length of the avalanche event.
+Thereby the largest possible event along a :term:`thalweg` is classified with R5.

+    Dmax
+        Dmax is the size of the maximum potential avalanche event size in an infinite time series of avalanches within the terrain of a given avalanche path.
+This maximum potential avalanche event corresponds with the relative size R5 (major or maximum, relative to path) of the relative avalanche size classification (American Avalanche Association, 2016).
+Therefore Dmax is defined accordingly to the destructive size (accoridng to the avalanche size classifications of the Canadian Avalanche Association and the European Avalanche Warning Services) of the R5 event.

     velocity
         Flow velocities are usually measured in a surface parallel direction.